- Whitney Professor of Biochemistry, Butler University (2016 - Present)

 - CH432: Synthesis and Characterization (Inquiry based laboratory)

-- CH106: Introductory Chemistry II (Acid/Base, kinetics, equilibrium, thermodynamics, and electrochemistry)
+- CH105/CH106/CH107: Introductory and Advanced Chemistry I and II (Atomic structure, acid/base, kinetics, equilibrium, thermodynamics, and electrochemistry)